wjwilliams/21691126_FinMetrics/README.md

 </tbody>
 </table>

-The $ $ and *β* coefficients are highly significant.
+The *α* and *β* coefficients are highly significant.
 This means that there is strong persistence in volatility and of volatility clustering, meaning periods of high volatility tend to follow each other.